Variational quantum algorithm with information sharing: Methods

-Once the circuit has converged to an acceptable fidelity with the target state we begin the shrinkage phase.
+Once the circuit has converged to an acceptable fidelity with the target state (we used $1-\mathcal{F}<10^{-6}$) we begin the shrinkage phase.
 We re-optimise the fidelity of the ansatz with respect to the target state but now adding a regularisation penalty to our cost function which, for gate angles $\{\phi_i\}$, becomes

 Here $\eta$ is a small regularisation weight parameter and $D(\phi_i, 2\pi)$ is the absolute distance between $\phi_i$ and its nearest multiple of $2\pi$.
 This is an example of (periodic) $L_1$ regularisation and, provided $\eta$ is small, encourages gate angles to shrink towards a multiple of $2\pi$ while maintaining a high fidelity.
 This allows us to identify unnecessary single-qubit gates (those with angles close to multiples of $2\pi$) which are then removed from the ansatz.
-This regularisation process is repeated with increasing $\eta$ until the point where removing any more single-qubit gates would appreciably degrade the fidelity.
+This regularisation process is repeated with increasing $\eta$ until the point where removing any more single-qubit gates would appreciably degrade the fidelity (checking if this is the case by re-optimising the fidelity using the ansatz with small parameter gates removes).

+The ansatz construction process is non-deterministic however for the systems considered we found that typical required numbers of cost/gradient evaluations were (for the growth/shrinkage stages respectively) -- H$_3$: $\sim\!4500, 1200$ (using general $U3$ gates); LiH $\sim\!1800, 600$ ; quantum spin model $\sim\!1800, 500$.